alpscode/website/content/blog/fpl-ownership-weight.md

 It depends how you look at it, but **I do not think analytics and data have all the answers**.
 However, **they paves the road for well informed decisions** like many sectors have been using for years.

-Many of the players are well aware of how to use basic tools and follow fixture difficulty ratings.
+Many of the managers are well aware of how to use basic tools and follow fixture difficulty ratings.
 After many hours of work, most of the time we end up with a prediction of what will happen next gameweek, however it might be away from the fact.
 Then, the question becomes: given this information, what is my best strategy?
 It is easy get overwhelmed with decisions, hence oversimplifying the most important step of the puzzle: decision-making.